HandsOnDataViz/book/docs/HandsOnDataViz.md

 ---------------------

 Much of the data collected today includes a spatial component that can be mapped.
-When you look up an address on a city street, or take a photo of a tree in a rural forest, both can be geocoded into latitude and longitude coordinates, such as `42.76, -72.69`, and placed as *points* on a map.
-When we walk, bike, drive, or ride mass transit, our route can be recorded as strings of geocoordinates and shown as *lines* on a map.
-When we draw lines to designate the geographic borders of neighborhoods or nations, we can display those *polygons* on a map, and also color them to represent different values, such as population or income.
+Whether you look up a city address or take a photo of a tree in the forest, both can be geocoded as points on a map.
+We also can draw lines and shapes to illustrate geographical boundaries of neighborhoods or nations, and color them to represent different values, such as population and income.

 However, just because data *can* be mapped does not always mean it *should* be mapped.
 Before creating a map, stop and ask yourself: *Does